yoyochen68/Ryan-Yoyo/index.md

 5. By dragging an item on the page you might see some purple lines.
 Those purple lines will guide you to align your item with different items.

+## NOTE

+Keep in mind that your data is always safe on Canva.
+Everything is automatically saved on the cloud so don't worry about any data destruction.
+If you happen to do something that you did not inted to do, simply undo it either with the tool bar or with your keyboard.
+Remeber that undo-ing would not be possible after closing the browser and opening it again.